samcooksey/working-example/README.md

 ### working-example
-Adding Piral Extension to non pilet app via pilet
+Trying to add Piral Extension to non pilet app via pilet

 ### How to run application
 - `cd piral-shell`